releng-tool/releng-tool-docs/content/guides/tips/alternative-extensions.md

     ├── package/
     │   └── libfoo/
     │       └── ...
-    ├── releng
-    ├── releng.releng
+    ├── releng-tool.rt
-    └── releng.py
+    └── releng-tool.py
 ```

-Only the `releng` configuration script will be used.
+Only the `releng-tool.rt` configuration script will be used.